Morgul/omega-models/Readme.md

 ## Status

-Currently, this is only just starting to be built.
-It currently doesn't function, but the implemented parts have unit tests.
+Currently, this is only just being built.
+It isn't complete, but the implemented parts have unit tests.
 I expect in a short while I should have an initial implementation.

 If you want to see what using it will look like, check out 'sample.js' in the root of the project.

 ## Fields

+_Note_: Field names starting with `$` are not supported.
+While they will work in the most part, internally we use variables with those names on the instances.
+If you overwrite them, everything will explode horribly.

 All fields have the following options available: